 Neuroplasticity After Stroke Works Differently for Everyone

-First, it’s important to understand that every brain is organized differently, and every stroke is different.
-As a result, every recovery from stroke will be different.
+First, it’s important to understand that every brain is organized differently, and likewise every stroke is different.
+As a result, every recovery process from a stroke will be different.

-Understanding the location of your stroke can help you anticipate the potential secondary effects that may occur.
+Understanding the location of your stroke may help you understand the potential secondary effects that may occur.
 There is no exact answer, but it will give you important insight.

 For example, a left hemisphere stroke may cause language difficulties because that’s usually where the language center of the brain resides.

-To overcome language difficulties, neuroplasticity comes into play by allowing the brain to create new neural connections elsewhere in the brain that control language.
+To overcome language difficulties, neuroplasticity allows the brain to create new neural connections elsewhere in the brain that control language.

-Think of it like an elaborate storage system.
+Think of it as an elaborate storage system.
 When one file cabinet is destroyed, you can use another cabinet.
-But it takes hard work to recreate all the documents and file them away again.
+But it takes time and effort to recreate all the documents and file them away again.

-The process takes time and effort, but it’s worth it.
-Neuroplasticity is how stroke patients can regain lost skills and take back their independence.
+Neuroplasticity is how stroke patients may regain lost skills and regain their independence.

 This begs the question, how exactly can you activate neuroplasticity?

-After a stroke, the healthy areas surrounding the damaged brain tissue can "pick up the slack" and take on new functions.
+After a stroke, the healthy areas surrounding the damaged brain tissue can compensate and develop new functions.
 This rewiring and reorganizing process is called neuroplasticity.